geosolutions-it/MapStore2/docs/developer-guide/reactjs-and-redux-introduction.md

+# Main Frontend Tecnologies
+The main tecnologies used on the mapstore 2 are:
+ * ReactJS (View)
+ * Redux (state management)

-# ReactJS
+## ReactJS
-[ReactJS](https://facebook.github.io/react/index.html) 0.14.x is used to develop MapStore2.
+[ReactJS](https://facebook.github.io/react/index.html) 0.15.x is used to develop MapStore2.
 The main purpose of ReactJS is to allow writing the **View** of the application, through the composition of _small components_, in a _declarative way_.

 Components are written using a "templating" language, called [**JSX**](https://react-bootstrap.github.io/introduction.html), that is a sort of composition of HTML and Javascript code.
 The difference between JSX and older approaches like _JSP_ is that JSX templates are mixed with Javascript code inside javascript files.